Iran Sanctions: Wait and see, but do wait!

 However, understanding the various unilateral and multilateral sanctions against Iran is not simple.
 These are complex and ever-changing regulations from different international sources; any number of which can apply to a company or individual depending on many factors such as nationality, place of business and ownership structure.

 The world recently watched eagerly every time the P5+1 and Iran sat down for a round of negotiations, hoping they would strike an accord.

 A ‘historic’ understanding

-On 2 April 2015, the P5+1, the European Union and Iran reached what President Obama described as 'a historic understanding', as they concluded upon a preliminary framework for a nuclear deal.
-However, this initial positivity came with mixed feeling.
+On 2 April 2015, the P5+1, the European Union and Iran reached a ‘historic’ understanding, as they concluded upon a preliminary framework for a nuclear deal.
+However, the positivity came with mixed feelings.
 Soon afterwards, the respective governments published their views of the agreement.
 The media was quick to highlight why it was uncertain and unclear that a deal would go through.

-Following these negotiations in Lausanne, the P5+1, European Union and Iran agreed on a preliminary framework for an agreement, which if it comes into effect by 30 June 2015, will relieve Iran of some of the toughest sanctions ever imposed upon a nation, in exchange for significantly curbing its nuclear activities.
+Following these negotiations in Lausanne, the P5+1, European Union and Iran agreed on a preliminary framework for an agreement, which once / if it comes into effect, will relieve Iran of some of the toughest sanctions imposed upon a nation, in exchange for significantly curbing its nuclear activities.

 What does the deal have to offer?

 - After the meeting in Lausanne, the White House released the “Parameters for a Joint Comprehensive Plan of Action” (JCPOA) regarding Iran’s nuclear programme.

 - US and EU nuclear related sanctions will be lifted in phases, upon verification that Iran is indeed fulfilling the terms of the agreement.
 To this end, Iran will be subject to strict oversight by the UN nuclear watchdog (IAEA).